rudradeb1947/Rudra-Portfolio/Readme.md

 ## 🚀 About Me
 <p>
-I'm a 7th-semester CSE engineering student with hands-on experience in Python, Machine Learning, Web Development, and Data Analytics.
+I'm a CSE engineering graduate student with hands-on experience in Python, Machine Learning, Web Development, and Data Analytics.
 I love creating impactful solutions that combine great UI with powerful backend logic.
 </p>